Pecan Nutrition, FAQs, and Interesting Facts

 Which nuts contain Selenium?

 Brazil nuts are unique in that they contain high levels of Selenium.
 Selenium is a mineral that plays a role in metabolism and thyroid function.
 Selenium also happens to provide benefits for prostate health.
 It has been associated with a lower risk of certain prostate conditions.
+Learn more about the benefits of Brazil Nuts.

 What nuts are high in protein?